Uterine Fibroids vs. Endometriosis

 - by: Leah Johnson

 Some women who may be suffering from pain in their pelvic areas may learn that the problem is either endometriosis or uterine fibroids.
 Some of the symptoms for each of these conditions are similar or even the same, but there are differences.
+Both endometriosis and fibroids have a role in menstrual irregularity and pelvic pain.
+And both are leading causes for a hysterectomy.
+But they are very different conditions.

 The muscular walls of the uterus have a lining called the endometrium.
 Every month the endometrium lining adds layers to itself in preparation for a fertilized egg.
 When the egg is fertilized, the lining of the endometrium helps keep the egg nourished.